 Communication is the most important factor in any relationship, and good communication starts with positive conversations.

 When we have conversations around negative topics, we subconsciously try to avoid them, therefore leading to us avoiding conversations with our partners altogether… which is where problems really start to build up.

-Kick off conversations with simple, silly questions for each other.
+Kick-off conversations with simple, silly questions for each other.
 Noting too serious or heavy.
 Just light-hearted and fun.
-Use the questions checklist below if you need some inspiration.

 6 – Understand Things Aren’t Going To Change Overnight

 Remember how I said romance is a habit you can create in your relationship?

 Well, habits aren’t created overnight.
 They are created from a conscious effort and from showing up over and over again to make something happen.

 And it’s not going to be perfect straight away, which is perfectly normal.

 Think about when you’ve started a new exercise routine or healthy eating kick, it takes more effort to start but as you keep going, it becomes easier and easier.

 Yes, I just compared romance in a relationship to an exercise routine.